C$ 436 Find Cheap Flights from Toronto to Iceland

 The average price of all round-trip flights from Toronto Pearson Intl Airport to Iceland clicked on KAYAK for each day over the last 12 months.

-When flying from Toronto to Iceland, you should consider leaving on a Sunday and avoid Tuesdays if you are looking for the best rates.
-For your return to Toronto, you’ll find the best rates on Wednesdays and the most expensive ones on Tuesdays.
+When flying from Toronto to Iceland, you should consider leaving on a Sunday and avoid Saturdays if you are looking for the best rates.
+For your return to Toronto, you’ll find the best rates on Saturdays and the most expensive ones on Tuesdays.

 How far in advance should I book a flight from Toronto Pearson Intl Airport to Iceland?